rendeirolab/lab-manual/manual/source/learning.md

 As a member of the lab you are responsible to be aware, understand, and eventually master the following topics:

 - Data Science / statistics:
 	- Mean / variance relationship
 	- Homo/heteroskedastic variables
 	- Common data transformations: log, normalize by total, centering and scaling
 	- Unsupervised analysis:
 	    - Correlation analysis
 	    - Dimensionality reduction: SVD, NMF, PCA, Isomap, Diffmap, UMAP
 	- Supervised analysis:
 	    - Regression
 	    - Classification
 	    - Cross-validation
 	    - Performance metrics
 	- Regularization
 	- Causality
 - Machine learning / deep learning:
-  - (see above)
+	- (see above basics regarding supervised learning)
 	- Components and steps to train a model:
 		- Model architecture
 		- Model parameters / weights
 		- Optimizer and learning rates
 		- Loss function
 	- Vision models
 	- Feature extraction
 	- Graph neural networks
 	- Self-supervised learning
+- Image analysis:
+	- Common data formats
+	- Storing and manipulating images in a computer
+	- Transformations (registration, normalization, augmentation techniques)
+	- Segmentation (computer vision- and deep learning-based)
 - Anatomy, histology, and physiology:
 	- Position and basic function of all major organs in the human body
 	- Basic histology
+- Aging:
+	- Theories of aging
+		- Reproductive fitness / repair trade-off
+		- Inter-species comparative insights (body size - longevity - metabolism)
+		- Damage accumulation
+	- Hallmarks of aging
+	- Altered pathways with age
+	- Relationship of age and disease incidence
+	- Classical experimental models and interventions

 Note that learning is a iterative and continuous process.
 You will need to revise and revise your knowledge in each topic over the time, each time getting a deeper understanding or a new perspective on it.